 - Travel expenses reimbursed

-To learn more about this challenging and rewarding volunteer* opportunity call Mary Brooks,
+To learn more about this challenging yet rewarding volunteer opportunity:

 It is a state and federally mandated program sponsored by BayPath Elder Services, Inc. and is administered through the Commonwealth of Massachusetts, Executive Offices of Elder Affairs.
 This program utilizes the services of certified volunteer ombudsman.